 When a hearing is necessary, the Moderator selects five student representatives (or four, with the agreement of the respondent and complainant) to serve on a hearing panel to hear the case.
 Board Members shall disqualify themselves from serving on a Peer Review Board case if they believe in good faith that they cannot be objective in the matter.
 The respondent and complainant may object to a member for cause in writing at least 48 hours before the hearing.
 The Moderator shall rule on all objections and replace any disqualified members.

 Any student in good standing with the University is eligible to serve on the Peer Review Board.
-There is an application process during the spring semester (for upperclassmen) and at the start of the fall semester each year (for freshmen).
+There is an application process during the spring semester and at the start of the fall semester each year (which includes freshmen).
 All Board Members receive extensive training at the start of each semester on the Community Standards process, and on improving skills in listening, questioning, and decision-making.
 All Board Members also attend in-services and Board meetings throughout the academic year.

 Format of a Peer Review Board Hearing: